Everyday Items To Relieve Back Pain Fast

 However, there are more ways you can use your pillow to combat back pain.

-A poor sleeping position can make your back pain worse.
+A poor sleeping position can make your pain worse.
 Try sleeping on your side with a pillow between your knees to keep your spine in a neutral position.

 If you like sleeping on your back, just put the pillow under your knees.